Phantas0s/devdash/README-PREPAR.md

 @startuml

-general : Global configuration of your dashboard projects : List of your project
+general : Global configuration of your dashboard projects : List of your projects
 services: Configurations of every services you want to use
-widgets: List of widgets you want to display.
+widgets: List of widgets you want to display
 row: Create a row which contains columns
 col: Create a column which contains widgets
 size: Size of the column (T-shirt sizes or number 0-12)
-elements: Your actual widgets and their configuration
+elements: Your actual widgets and their configuration for the current column

 general-->projects